+- Real estate development

+- Insurance

+- Banking

+- Lending

+- Lobbying

+- Political consulting

-Information technology consulting
+- Information technology consulting

+Ethanol from corn

-Professional services provided by attorneys, accountants, business consultants, physicians, and health
+- Professional services provided by attorneys, accountants, business consultants, physicians, and health care consultants

-- Ilisurance

 - Wholesale trade

 - Retail trade

 - Leisure

 - Hospitality

 - Transportation

 - Construction

-- Ethanol from corn

-This ineligibility does not apply to a company whose primary business activities fall within category C. For example, a company in the transportation industry would be eligible if its primary business activities fall within category C but would be ineligible if its primary business activities fall within category A or category B.
+This ineligibility does not apply to a company whose primary business activities fall within Category C. For example, a company in the transportation industry would be eligible if its primary business activities fall within Category C but would be ineligible if its primary business activities fall within Category A or Category B.